MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 This configuration uses a policy [advanced setting](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.

-[Azure Information Protection analytics](../reports-aip.md) can discover and report documents saved by Azure Information Protection clients when that content contains sensitive information.
+[Azure Information Protection analytics](../reports-aip.md) can report documents saved by Azure Information Protection clients when that content contains sensitive information.
 Providing the [EnableAudit](#disable-sending-audit-data-to-azure-information-protection-analytics) advanced setting is not set to **False**, by default, this information is sent by the Azure Information Protection unified labeling client to Azure Information Protection analytics.

 To change this behavior so that this information is not sent by the unified labeling client, enter the following strings for the selected label policy: